data-mie/dbt-cloud-cli/README.md

 ```

 ## dbt-cloud job run
-This command triggers a dbt Cloud job run and returns a status JSON response.
+This command triggers a dbt Cloud job run and returns a run status JSON response.
 For more information on the API endpoint arguments and response, run `dbt-cloud job run --help` and check out the [dbt Cloud API docs](https://docs.getdbt.com/dbt-cloud/api-v2#operation/triggerRun).

 ### Usage